Lissy93/awesome-privacy/README.md

 #### Other Notable Mentions
 Other private, encrypted and open source messaging apps include: [Surespot](https://www.surespot.me), [Chat Secure](https://chatsecure.org/) (iOS only) and [Status](https://status.im/).
 Note that [Tor Messenger](https://blog.torproject.org/category/tags/tor-messenger)s been removed from the list, since development has halted.

 [KeyBase](keybase.io/inv/6d7deedbc1) allows encrypted real-time chat, group chats, and public and private file sharing.
 It also has some nice features around cryptographically proving social identities, and makes PGP signing, encrypting and decrypting messages easy.
-However, since it was [acquired by Zoom](https://keybase.io/blog/keybase-joins-zoom) in 2020, it has no longer been recieving regular updates.
+However, since it was [acquired by Zoom](https://keybase.io/blog/keybase-joins-zoom) in 2020, it has no longer been receiving regular updates.

 [OpenPGP](https://www.openpgp.org/) can be used over existing chat networks (such as email or message boards).
 It provides cryptographic privacy and authentication, PGP is used to encrypt messages.<br>
 **Note/ Issues with PGP**  PGP is [not easy](https://restoreprivacy.com/let-pgp-die/) to use for beginners, and could lead to human error/ mistakes being made, which would be overall much worse than if an alternate, simpler system was used.
 Do not use [32-bit key IDs](https://evil32.com/) - they are too short to be secure.
 There have also been vulnerabilities found in the OpenPGP and S/MIME, defined in [EFAIL](https://efail.de/), so although it still considered secure for general purpose use, for general chat, it may be better to use an encrypted messaging or email app instead.